mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 .. highlight:: none

-This method is being called when the `Update` operation of the repository is being called.
+This method is used to compose a SQL statement for `Update` operation.

 ::

-	public string CreateUpdate<TEntity>(QueryBuilder queryBuilder,
+	public string CreateUpdate(QueryBuilder queryBuilder,
+		string tableName,
+		IEnumerable<Field> fields,
-		QueryGroup where = null)
+		QueryGroup where = null,
-		where TEntity : class
+		DbField primaryField = null)
 	{
 		...
 	}